New Family Info Page

 Bus riders are dismissed with the 2:45 bell at the end of the school day, and car riders and walkers are dismissed as soon as the buses pull away.

 Parents may drop students off in front of the sidewalk in the morning.
 A car line forms for after-school pick-up.
 A map and instructional video detailing these procedures can be found under School Procedures under the Current Families tab.

 Preschool and prekindergarten students must be walked and signed in/out of the building.

 Stepping Stones extended school-day care is available before school starting at 6:30 am and after school until 6:00 pm.
 POST homework academy is available until 5:00 PM M-Th in the library.
 Additional charges apply.

-Meet-the-Teacher Night is typically held from 4-7 PM about a week before school starts in August.
+Meet-the-Teacher Night is typically held from 4-7 PM one week before school starts in August.
+In 2019, Meet-the-Teacher is scheduled for Tuesday, August 20 from 4-7 PM.
 Students are welcomed to bring their school supplies and unpack into lockers and desks.
 Students also have the opportunity to register for athletics teams or music classes, if they have not already done so, as well as other clubs and activities.
 An ice-cream social is held at the school immediately following teacher and classroom introductions.

 RCLS promotes neatness and appropriateness as the two key words in relation to the selection of school clothing.
 Clothing styles that reflect good taste and modesty help maintain a Christian atmosphere, good behavior, and respect for others.
 Details of the dress code are included in the Student Handbook, which can be found under School Procedures in the Current Families tab.